 - it points out any oversights or omissions they make,

-A bankruptcy trustee is a person that manages the estate of a commercial entity that has been declared bankrupt, and this person distributes funds among creditors in accordance with rules laid down in the Act on Bankruptcy and Rehabilitation.
+A bankruptcy trustee is a person that manages the estate of a commercial entity that has been declared bankrupt, and distributes funds among creditors in accordance with rules laid down in the Act on Bankruptcy and Rehabilitation.
 A bankruptcy trustee is appointed when the declaration of bankruptcy comprises liquidation of the bankrupt entity’s assets.
 A court-appointed curator is a person that holds a bankruptcy trustee license and is appointed by a court to supervise the activities of a debtor that has been declared bankrupt with an option of an arrangement with creditors.